pulumi/docs/reference/pkg/python/pulumi_aws/iam/index.md

 <dl class="attribute">
 <dt id="pulumi_aws.iam.Group.name">
 <code class="descname">name</code><em class="property"> = None</em><a class="headerlink" href="#pulumi_aws.iam.Group.name" title="Permalink to this definition">¶</a></dt>
 <dd><p>The group’s name.
 The name must consist of upper and lowercase alphanumeric characters with no spaces.
-You can also include any of the following characters: <cite>=,.&#64;-_.</cite>.
+You can also include any of the following characters: <code class="docutils literal notranslate"><span class="pre">=,.&#64;-_.</span></code>.
 Group names are not distinguished by case.
 For example, you cannot create groups named both “ADMINS” and “admins”.</p>
 </dd></dl>

 <dl class="attribute">